milestesta/RMT_Tokamak/README_v2.md

 Using the LCFS and $\psi$, we find the magnetic field at each point and use this to simulate the motion of a particle in the tokamak.
 As we assume no equilibrium toroidal fluid flow, the electric field is assumed to be zero (due to the Ideal MHD Ohm's law), and the motion is merely due to magnetic fields.

-Our implementation utilizes numba to reduce the computation time by a factor of about 50.
+Our implementation utilizes $\texttt{Numba}$ to reduce the computation time by a factor of about 50.

 ## Background Information